NRSP_temp1: Multistate Research Information Management and Impact Communications Program

 Statement of Issues and Justification

-NRSP1 and the National Information Management Support System (NIMSS) - History and Present Day
+NRSP1 and the National Information Management Support System (NIMSS)

-NRSP1 is a long-term, 1862 Land-grant State Agricultural Experiment Station (SAES) project that has existed for almost two decades, supporting our regional and national Hatch Multistate research projects and Extension-integrated activities.
-NIMSS facilitates multistate project management, from proposal conception to project termination.
-Initially, NRSP1 served as the financial mechanism for the legacy NIMSS (National Information Management Support System), which was developed and housed at the University of Maryland until 2014 when a security breach at the University of Maryland forced the Experiment Station Section (ESS), now known as agInnovation, to migrate NIMSS to an external system.
-A full redesign of the database was implemented with a Clemson University’s ITT (now Clemson University Learning Institute) contractor.
-With guidance from an ESS and NIFA-partnered team, Clemson developers created a secure, modern, and agile new NIMSS that went online in 2015.
+Initially, NRSP1 served as the financial mechanism for the legacy NIMSS, which was first developed and housed at the University of Maryland.
+In 2014, a full redesign of the database was implemented with a Clemson University’s ITT (now Clemson University Learning Institute) contractor.
+With guidance from an ESS (now agInnovation) and NIFA-partnered team, Clemson developers created a secure, modern, and agile new application that went online in 2015.

-Following the initial three-year (FFY2014 to 2017) NIMSS redesign period, ESS renewed its contract with Clemson University Learning Institute in 2017 and again in FFY2022.
+Following the initial three-year (FFY2014 to 2017) NIMSS redesign period, agInnovation renewed its contract with Clemson University Learning Institute in 2017 and again in 2022.
 These five-year duration renewals have allowed for continuation of critical multistate research support services, improved system efficiency, continued security enhancement, daily data back-ups, and continued correction of legacy system data integrity.
-In addition, the Clemson team was able to work closely with US Department of Agriculture (USDA) - National Institute of Food and Agriculture (NIFA) to allow for improved data integration and sharing initially with REEport and most recently, the NIFA Reporting System (NRS).
-Clemson developers and the regional NIMSS system administrators (RSAs) work together with stakeholders to continue to cooperatively identify and develop new system features.
+In addition, the Clemson team was able to work closely with the US Department of Agriculture (USDA) - National Institute of Food and Agriculture (NIFA) to allow for improved data integration and sharing initially with REEport and most recently, the NIFA Reporting System (NRS).

-NIMSS continues to serve agInnovation as a web-based application allowing: (1) online submission of proposals, peer reviews and progress reports, (2) management of participants, (3) scheduling of annual project meetings, (4) current and past project proposals, and (5) ready access to this information.
+Today, NIMSS continues to serve agInnovation as a web-based application allowing: (1) online submission of proposals, peer reviews and progress reports, (2) management of participants, (3) scheduling of annual project meetings, (4) current and past project proposals, and (5) ready access to this information.
 An automated e-mail notification function prompts users when action is needed and sends out notifications for meetings and report deadlines, along with instructions for completing required tasks.
 Researchers, Extension educators, stakeholders, and other cooperators can review and keyword search NIMSS for relevant and timely information related to multistate research projects.
 In addition, the public has access to research project outlines and impacts without needing to apply for an account.
-NIMSS serves all 1862 and many 1890 Land-grant institutions, allowing them to efficiently manage the multistate research project portfolios.
+Clemson developers and the regional NIMSS system administrators (RSAs) work continuously together with stakeholders to identify and develop new features to improve system efficiency and value.

 NRSP1 and the Multistate Research Fund Impacts Program (MRF Impacts)